• Organisation

 The Church of England Boys’ Society Training Farm was originally situated at Lysterfield.
 The land was purchased in 1935 by The Rev. R.G.
 Nichols who was organiser and honorary secretary of the farm from 1937.
-The Rev. Nichols handed over management of the Training Farm to the Church of England Boys’ Society (Cebs) in 1942.
-When Cebs took over the Farm in 1942, there were 40 boys in residence there.
+In 1937, Nichols said that ‘boys are trained for eight months in all departments of mixed farming.
+They are then placed in employment at 15 shillings a week and keep’ (The Argus, 6 July 1937).

+Nichols handed over management of the Training Farm to the Church of England Boys’ Society (Cebs) in 1942.
+When Cebs took over the Farm, there were 40 boys in residence there.
 At the farm the boys were taught skills necessary for farm life, including raising poultry and cows, dairy-work, vegetable gardening, ploughing of fields and harvesting of crops, and meal preparation.
-The training farm also had a school attached, Lysterfield Boys Home No. 4601, to educate the younger boys and operated from June 1942 until 1950.
+The training farm also had a school attached, Lysterfield Boys’ Home No. 4601, to educate the younger boys and operated from June 1942 until 1950.

-The Society saw the Farm as a social service ‘through which the privileged boys of the Church helped their brothers to find a worthy and useful niche in life’.
+Cebs saw the Farm as a social service ‘through which the privileged boys of the Church helped their brothers to find a worthy and useful niche in life’.
+At a meeting in 1944, the Society decided on the following objects for the Lysterfield Farm:

 An internal historical document produced for the 75th anniversary of Cebs in 1988 records details of staff movements at the Farm.
-Mr J.R.
-Senior was appointed Commissioner of the Farm in 1943.
-In 1944, Mr A.E.
-Walker who had managed the Farm for some years resigned, and the Farm’s welfare officer, Mr S.J.
-Clough, became Acting Principal.
-Clough became Vice Principal with the appointment of Mr W.A.
-Glover (who had been the Chief Commissioner of Cebs).
+Mr JR Senior was appointed Commissioner of the Farm in 1943.
+In 1944, Mr AE Walker who had managed the Farm for some years resigned, and the Farm’s welfare officer, Mr SJ Clough, became Acting Principal.
+Clough became Vice Principal with the appointment of Mr WA Glover (who had been the Chief Commissioner of Cebs).

 On 3 June 1944, there was a fire at Lysterfield, destroying the main barn and farm equipment.
 As the Society was planning the redevelopment of the site, it was announced that the land was to become a catchment area for water supply.
-The government took over the site in c.1945 to build Lysterfield Lake.
+The government took over the site in around 1945 to build Lysterfield Lake.

 On 4 December 1945, the Farm was officially transferred from Lysterfield to Yering, ‘a lovely property of 523 acres called St Hubert’s’.
-Mr R.E.
-Parsons was appointed the new Farm Commissioner.
+Mr RE Parsons was appointed the new Farm Commissioner.

 The Age reported on the move to St Hubert’s, describing its ‘ecclesiastical-looking building, with spire and clock’ which had been originally been used to store wine vats, later becoming a milking shed, and now expected to be converted into a chapel for the boys of the farm (17 August 1945).